DavesCodeMusings/BluetoothWeather/README.md

 The Python code has been tested on Raspberry Pi 3B+ running Raspbian OS Lite with the pip3 package installed and Bleak library installed with pip3.

-sudo apt install python3-pip && sudo pip3 install bleak
+Install with: sudo apt install python3-pip && sudo pip3 install bleak

+Run discover.py to find the hardware address of your Arduino.
+Use that address as input to the remaining Python programs.